ricardoamartinez/depth-guided-flow-brightening/README.md

 ### **Limitations**

-- **Computational Resources:** High computational demand due to the RAFT model requires a GPU for real-time processing.
-On CPU-only systems, processing times become significantly longer.
+- **Computational Resources:**
+  - FastFlowNet performs best with GPU acceleration
+  - Farneback method provides a CPU-friendly alternative with slightly lower accuracy
+  - Processing times vary significantly based on chosen method and available hardware

 - **Static Background Assumption:** The `PersonSegmenter` module currently uses a simple background subtractor, which may not perform well in dynamic environments or with multiple moving objects.